Navigating the Postpartum Physical Landscape

 Q: C-section ke baad stanpan kaise karein?

-A: You can absolutely breastfeed after C-section!
+A: You can certainly breastfeed after C-section!
 Try these positions that don’t press on your incision: side-lying position, football hold (baby under your arm), or reclined position with baby on chest.
 Use pillows for support.
 If milk is delayed (common with C-section), keep trying and supplement only if doctor advises.

 Q: Mera mann bilkul nahi lag raha - kya ye normal hai?